Hey everyone, and welcome to PT Pioneer.

 What Factors Influence Salary

-Before we delve into the statistics of a strength and conditioning coach’s income prospects, let’s look at some of the factors that typically affect salary.
+Before we delve into the statistics of a strength and conditioning coach’s income prospects, let’s look at some factors that typically affect salary.

-These factors are pretty much universal across most professions, but it’s important to see how prominently they influence strength and conditioning coaching.
+These factors are universal across most professions, but it’s important to see how they influence strength and conditioning coaching.

 Location plays a major role when it comes o salary and income.

 It is such a significant factor that people frequently migrate or relocate from one location to another to improve their earning prospects within their chosen career path.

 I’m sure you’ve heard of or even know of people who’ve moved cities, states, and even entire countries to get a better earning job within their field of expertise.

 Sometimes company promotion, which naturally comes with a pay bump, will also require transfer or relocation.

 But why does location play such a prominent role in earning?